Security

 The lethal trifecta

-Town protects against a dangerous security pattern where an attacker could exfiltrate your data through a workflow.
+Town protects against a dangerous security pattern where an attacker could exfiltrate your data through a routine.

 What is it?

-The “lethal trifecta” occurs when a workflow has all three of:
+The “lethal trifecta” occurs when a routine has all three of:

 - Access to private data — Tools that can read sensitive information (emails, calendar, files)